LiorLin/CRISPR-BE-guide-planner/README.md

 - Access to UCSC Genome Browser or equivalent genome database

 During the project's development, the requirements may be added or changed.

+## Note
+This project is a final assignment for the [Basic programming in Pyhton course](https://github.com/szabgab/wis-python-course-2024-11) at the Weizmann Institute of Science taught by [Gabor Szabo](https://github.com/szabgab).